×

 When we asked people living in the Dominican Republic about recreational activities, they mentioned:

 "Residents of the Dominican Republic enjoy a variety of recreational facilities, including beaches, parks, and golf courses.
 There are also many outdoor activities such as hiking, biking, and horseback riding.
 Water sports are popular, with opportunities for snorkeling, scuba diving, and sailing.
 For those looking for a more relaxed experience, there are plenty of spas and resorts to choose from.
-Shopping and dining are also popular activities, with a variety of restaurants, cafes, and markets to explore," said an expat in Dominican Rep.
+Shopping and dining are also popular activities, with a variety of restaurants, cafes, and markets to explore," wrote one expat living in Dominican Rep.

 What is the weather like in the Dominican Republic?